Spinal Disc Degeneration

 Minnesota Spinal Disc Surgeons

-Contact Midwest Spine & Brain Institute at 1.800.353.7720 to schedule an evaluation of your back and neck pain.
-Our Minnesota spine surgeons will provide a complete evaluation of your condition, recommend the most conservative options for your plan of care and help you manage your spine care treatment plan to help you return to an active life.
+Complete the ‘Request An Appointment’ on this page, or contact Midwest Spine & Brain Institute at 1.800.353.7720 to schedule an evaluation of your back or neck pain.
+Our Minnesota spine surgeons will provide a complete evaluation of your condition, recommend the most conservative options for your plan of care and help you return to a normal daily routine.